 Beehive inspection is a very critical practice to be carried out to all hives on a regular basis, especially the brood.
 This is an important management practice as it helps farmers to determine the presence or absence of many established pests and diseases within the hive.
-It is also an important precautionary measure for beekeepers to identify any exotic pests that may be in their hives, such as the exotic Varro a mite.
+It is also an important precautionary measure for beekeepers to identify any exotic pests that may be in their hives, such as the Varro a mite.

-Hive inspection will enable the farmer to know:
+Beehive inspection will enable the farmer to know:

 - The productive colonies